opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 ## Configure certificates

-This process generates many files, but the ones you need to add to your cluster configuration are:
+This process generates many files, but these are the ones you need to add to your cluster configuration:

 - `root-ca.pem`
 - `admin.pem`